Commercial Solar Panels

 Get a solar array tailored to your facility's needs, generate your own off-grid power, and lower operating costs

-Everything you should know about commercial solar
+Everything you need to know about commercial solar

 How solar PV arrays work

 Put simply, the cells in each solar photovoltaic (PV) panel harness the energy derived from sunlight and convert that energy into electricity.
 The energy generated is then transferred through inverters, which are small systems designed to deliver solar energy to buildings.

 This process allows your organization to rely less on its communal electric grid for on-site power generation.
 However, the main benefit of solar is that it specifically helps to reduce electric demand charges, which is the most expensive component of your utility bill.

 The great thing about solar is that it can come in many different forms which could work better for your organization depending on your facility.
 Rooftop solar arrays are great for facilities with a lot of roof space, whereas ground mount arrays are better for properties with more land available.